funkylarma/adamchamberlin.info/src/pages/contact.md

 ---
 title: Contact
-kicker: Time to get social
+subhead: Time to get social
 description: This is the typical contact page, but instead of a contact form, you can pick the platform to contact me on.
 permalink: /contact/
 ---